Bikomwangi/Supermarket.Marketing.Strategies/README.md

 # Part.3.Association.Rules

 This section, creating association rules that will allow us to identify relationships between variables in the dataset.
 This section uses a separate dataset that comprises of groups of items that will be associated with other

+# Part.4.Anomaly.Detection

+Here, we check whether there are any anomalies in the provided sales dataset.
+The main objective of this task being fraud detection.